Braves vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games over the last 10 matchups when favored by oddsmakers, the Braves have a record of 7-2.
+- In nine games as the favorite over the last 10 matchups, the Braves have a record of 8-1.

-- The Braves have a record of 3-1-0 ATS over their last 10 games.
+- The Braves have covered in each of their last three games with a spread.

 Braves Betting Records & Stats

-- The Braves are 41-23 in games they were listed as the moneyline favorite (winning 64.1% of those games).
+- The Braves have a 42-23 record in games they were listed as the moneyline favorite (winning 64.6% of those games).

+- When playing as moneyline favorites with odds of -165 or shorter, Atlanta has a 23-9 record (winning 71.9% of its games).

-- The Braves have a 59.2% chance to win this matchup based on the moneyline's implied probability.
+- The Braves have an implied moneyline win probability of 62.3% in this game.

-- Atlanta has had an over/under set by oddsmakers 75 times, and have combined with opponents to go over the total in 42 of those games (42-30-3).
+- Atlanta has played in 76 games with a set over/under, and have combined with its opponents to go over the total 43 times (43-30-3).

-- The Braves have a 7-7-0 record against the spread this season (covering 50% of the time).
+- The Braves have put together a 7-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!